w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

-* provide designs that support operation with the keyboard
+* design user interfaces that support operation with the keyboard
+* identify situations when it may be necessary to provide  additional keyboard shortcuts, for example when designing a custom functionality
+* design user interfaces that support keyboard shortcuts that avoid conflicts with the operating system, browser, and assistive technologies keyboard shortcuts
 * describe related requirements for developers to ensure every user interface component can be entered, operated, and exited using the keyboard only
-* identify situations when it may be necessary to provide  additional keyboard shortcuts, for example when designing a custom functionality
-* create designs that allow provision of keyboard shortcuts that avoid conflicts with the operating system, browser, and assistive technologies keyboard shortcuts
-* create designs that allow for consistent focus indicators through the whole widget or application lifetime

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-[To be developed.]

 #### Ideas to Assess Knowledge for Topic